-- 230. Article 16 of the Charter provides that "the freedom to conduct a business in accordance with Union law and national laws and practices is recognised". - 231.
+- 231. Article 16 of the Charter provides that "the freedom to conduct a business in accordance with Union law and national laws and practices is recognised". - 232.
 Article 52(1) of the Charter states that "any limitation on the exercise of the rights and freedoms recognised by this Charter must be provided by law and respect the essence of those rights and freedoms.
-Subject to the principle of proportionality, limitations may be made only if they are necessary and genuinely meet objectives of general interest recognised by the Union or the need to protect the rights and freedoms or others". - 232.
-First, the Board of Appeal observes that this Plea rests on the interpretation, which the Board of Appeal does not subscribe as set out in detail in the Third Consolidated Plea , that the Contested Decision "imposed a single entity structure" for the aFRR-Platform. - 233.
-Subsidiarily, the Board of Appeal notes, in line with its earlier decision-making, that the Appellants are TSOs, as created and defined by Article 2(35) of the Recast Electricity Directive, i.e. "a natural or legal person who is responsible for operating, ensuring the maintenance of and, if necessary, developing the transmission system in a given area and, where applicable, its interconnections with other systems, and for ensuring the long-term ability of the system to meet reasonable demands for the transmission of electricity".
+Subject to the principle of proportionality, limitations may be made only if they are necessary and genuinely meet objectives of general interest recognised by the Union or the need to protect the rights and freedoms or others". - 233.
+First, the Board of Appeal observes that this Plea rests on the interpretation, which the Board of Appeal does not subscribe as set out in detail in the Third Consolidated Plea , that the Contested Decision "imposed a single entity structure" for the mFRR-Platform. - 234.
+Subsidiarily, the Board of Appeal notes, in line with its earlier decision-making158, that the Appellants are TSOs, as created and defined by Article 2(35) of the Recast Electricity Directive, i.e. "a natural or legal person who is responsible for operating, ensuring the maintenance of and, if necessary, developing the transmission system in a given area and, where applicable, its interconnections with other systems, and for ensuring the long-term ability of the system to meet reasonable demands for the transmission of electricity"159.
 In accordance with the Electricity Directive and its ownership unbundling principle, TSOs are regulated, certified and independent entities whose main task is to operate, maintain and develop a transmission grid under the supervision of the NRAs and ACER and are members of the European Network of Transmission System Operators ('ENTSO-E').
-In return for providing access to the transmission grid, TSOs receive network access tariffs from users. - 234.
-Consequently, the Appellants ́ right to conduct its business is constrained by EU Law, and bound to abide by it.
+In return for providing access to the transmission grid, TSOs receive network access tariffs from users. - 235.
+Consequently, the Appellants' right to conduct its business is constrained by EU Law, and bound to abide by it.
 As expressly provided for by its Article 52(1) of the Charter, the rights of the Charter may be subject to limitations.
-Given that the Appellants are regulated entities under Article 2(35) of the Electricity Directive, their right to conduct its business is constrained by EU regulation.
-If the applicable sector regulation provides that NRAs
+Given that the Appellants are regulated